 My ideal reading space is curled up in a window with a beautiful view and lots of books within easy reach.
 The picture above is perfect.

-4.Β Share your favorite book or reading related quote.
+4. Share your favorite book or reading related quote.

 One of my favorites is from Lemony Snicket, “Never trust anyone who has not brought a book with them”.
-I think I like it because it makes me happy how often bookish people carry books and also because it makes me feel a bit like a spy π
+I think I like it because it makes me happy how often bookish people carry books and also because it makes me feel a bit like a spy

-5.Β Β What book would you love to see as a movie?
+5. What book would you love to see as a movie?

-I would really like to seeΒ The Way of Kings and the rest of the trilogy made into movies.
+I would really like to see The Way of Kings and the rest of the trilogy made into movies.
 Everything about them is fantastic (the plot, the character development, the world-building), but most of all Brandon Sanderson does epic extremely well.
 There are some scenes which are just too cool not to be incorporated into a movie!

 I love reading the Introductions of bloggers that I think I already know.
 You always learn something!

-I feel the same way π It’s nice to get to know other bloggers better!
+It’s nice to get to know other bloggers better!
 I try to make sure I don’t just repeat info I shared earlier, so that my interview-type posts don’t get boring for people who’ve followed for longer.

 Great intro, Katie!
 I’m glad you’re Armchair BEAing this year!

 Thanks Andi!
-I’m glad you are too π
+I’m glad you are too

 Ooh, that one stop publicity resource page looks informative!
 OMG, The Way of Kings as a movie or any sort of visual adaptation would be mind-blowing xD Love that quote from Lemony Snicket, I get a bit agitated when I end up on going somewhere for a couple of hours and I forgot to bring a book with me…

-Looking forward to your other Armchair BEA posts this week π
+Looking forward to your other Armchair BEA posts this week

-I was very excited to find the publicity page and I reference it whenever I’ feel stumped writing a request letter π It’s just the saddest thing to have time to read and no book!
+It’s just the saddest thing to have time to read and no book!
 I think that’s part of why I have trouble cutting back on review requests.
 Far better to have too many than to face the terrifying prospect of having nothing to read!

 First, I love what you did with the Armchair BEA graphic!
 I’ve been struggling with it just because it’s square.
 I wish I’d thought of incorporating it into a title graphic like that.